General FAQ

 Initial healing takes 7-14 days like any typical surface wound.
 It is not uncommon for complete healing to take up to 3 months.

-We encourage you to contact us anytime with questions.
+I encourage you to contact me anytime with questions.